How do we get good bacteria by focusing on the inside first?

 The same can be said for your digestive tract.
 Mind blown, right?

 It wasn’t really until a few decades ago, in the mid 1990’s, when peeps wanted to know more about probiotics.
-How YOU can get them into your diet by supplement.
+Like, how YOU can get them into your diet by supplementing.